Maps and dataset visualisation¶

 GeoNetwork can be used as a mapping application to create maps that can be printed or shared with others.
 The maps itself can even be registered in the catalogue as assets.

 Instead of using the embedded map viewer, GeoNetwork offers functionality to use an external map viewer (for example an existing WebGIS framework in your organisation).
 An administrator can configure GeoNetwork in such a way that it is connected to an external web map application.
 In such a configuration all map interaction is delegated to the external application.
-See Map Application.

 Tools for using the Map are arranged in two groups in the right-hand side of the map.
 The top group looks like this:

 Add new layers to the map.
 You can search the catalog, add layers from web services, or kml.
-It is possible to add directly WMS, WFS or WMTS layers by entering the endpoint and selecting the layer from the capabilities response.

-Manage layers or change the background map.
+Manage existing layers or change the background map (the default is openstreetmap).

 Synchronise layers with the small map on the Search tab.
-Changes on the map are duplicated on the small map and vice versa.

-Measure distances and surfaces in the map.
+Measure distances on the map.

 Draw annotations on the map.
-Annotations can be printed or exported as GeoJSON.

 Additionally there is a geographic search tool in the top left.

 The map viewer supports Featureinfo, to retrieve information by clicking on a location in the map.
 An administrator can activate WFS-indexing.
 If activated, users can filter the contents of a dataset.